 All fields are serialized with the standards as defined in the djunits-serialization manual, which describes the encoding/decoding (aka serializing/deserializing, marshalling/unmarshalling) of different types of fields, such as primitives, vectors, matrices, strings, and scalars, vectors and matrices with units.
-In addition, endianness is taken into account for the (de)coding of the fields.
+In addition, endianness is taken into account for the (de)coding of the fields in the messages.

 The message structure of a typical typed Sim0MQ simulation message looks as follows: